F3 Cycling FormMount Reviewed

-As tested, the pricing was $74.90.
-I’m sure that seems a little high especially since handlebar mounts typically range from $15.00 (Lezyne) – $30.00 (Garmin).
+I’m sure the pricing seems a little high especially since handlebar mounts typically range from $15.00 (Lezyne) – $30.00 (Garmin).
 Even the BarFly ranges from $40-$60.
 For $60 you get a road mount that includes inserts for Garmin, Wahoo, Magellan, Cateye, Bryton and Joule head units.
 You also get the GoPro camera mount included as well as a Di2/EPS mount.

 On the plus side, mounting a unit using the stem bolts really does free up the handlebar.
 The FormMount can be configured in any of 4 positions; two using the top stem bolts and two using the lower stem bolts.